open-rsx/rsb-python/README.md

 **The full documentation for RSB can be found at <https://docs.cor-lab.de/manual/rsb-trunk/index.html>.**

+# Dependencies

-- epydoc for API documentation
+* epydoc for API documentation
-- coverage for code coverage report
+* coverage for code coverage report
-- unittest-xml-reporting for xml unit test reports
+* unittest-xml-reporting for xml unit test reports

 # Building and Installing